AarnavSawant/CoronaDiagnosis/README.md

 Instructions on How to Use this WebApp:
 1. Clone this repo
 2. Navigate to the webapp directory and create a virual environment using python3.
 If you do not have virtualenv installed.
 Do ```pip install virtualenv```.
 Once you have virtualenv, perform the command ```python3 -m venv venv```.
 This creates a virtual environment.
-Activate the virtual environment by writing ```source/venv/bin/activate``` Download the necessary libraries including flask, numpy, tensorflow.
+Activate the virtual environment by writing ```source venv/bin/activate``` Download the necessary libraries including flask, numpy, tensorflow.
 3. Do ```FLASK_APP=app.py```
 4. Do ```flask run```
 5. The app should then be good to go!